liuyaox/roadmap_nlp/02-Corpus_Data_and_Tool.md

-# 2. Corpus and Data
+# 2. Corpus, Data and Tool

 ## 2.1 Data